 - Making a fraudulent driver’s license application

-- Using your license for a purpose that is illegal
+- Using your license for an illegal purpose

 A suspended license is usually temporary and will end after legal fees have been settled or when the suspension period has ended.
 Motorists do have options to appeal the suspension, apply for a hardship license, or attempt to have it reinstated early under certain circumstances.
-Many more drivers, however, choose to disregard the law and continue to drive regardless of the safety of other people.
+Many more drivers, however, choose to disregard the law and continue to drive regardless of the safety of other people on the road.

 Unlicensed Drivers Are an Increasing Problem in Florida

-Alarming statistics from the National Highway Traffic Safety Administration (NHTSA) show that of the 10 million road users in Florida, 10% have had their licenses suspended.
-Thousands of unlicensed motorists are driving illegally every day without regard for your safety.
+Thousands of unlicensed motorists are driving illegally every day in Florida without regard for your safety.